-Though maintaining healthy teeth and gums is a lifelong commitment, taking preventive care such as brushing, flossing, and limiting sugar intake is the most hassle-free, cost-effective way to keep your smile looking beautiful.
+Though maintaining healthy teeth and treating gum disease is a lifelong commitment, taking preventive care such as brushing, flossing, and limiting sugar intake is the most hassle-free, cost-effective way to keep your child’s smile looking beautiful.

-Thankfully, even if your teeth are damaged or decayed, you can pursue restorative dentistry to make your smile look as good as new.
+Thankfully, even if the teeth are damaged or decayed, you can pursue restorative dentistry to make your kid’s smile look as good as new.

-What is Restorative Dentistry?
+What is Pediatric Restorative Dentistry?

 Restorative dentistry is a type of dentistry that focuses on replacing damaged or missing teeth.
-This can include procedures such as fillings, bridges, and implants among many other services.
+This can include procedures such as fillings, bridges, and dental implants among many other services.

 More specifically, these dentists primarily remove and repair cavities and provide treatment for other oral conditions.

-There are three goals to restorative dentistry:
+There are three goals in restorative dental treatment:

 - Prevent future oral health problems.

 The field of “restorative dentistry” is not currently recognized as a dental specialty by the ADA, but general dentists can perform many of the procedures.

 What Kinds of Problems are Treated with Dental Restorations?

 Your mouth goes through a lot of wear and tear and if not cared for properly, things can start to go awry.
 The most common issues that are fixed with restorative dentistry include:

 Full dentures are also removable and can replace all missing teeth, either on the upper or lower mandible or both.

-A dental implant is another option available in restorative dentistry.
+A dental implant is another option available in restorative procedures.
 They can be used to replace one, serval, or all of your missing teeth.
 Most people opt for a dental implant because it looks and feels just like natural teeth.

-- Broken or Fractured Teeth – The goal of restorative dentistry is to improve the aesthetics of a smile and restore the function of teeth.
-The most common treatment available for broken and fractured teeth is a dental crown.
+The goal of restorative dentistry is to improve the aesthetics of a smile and restore the function of teeth.
+The most common treatment available for broken, fractured, and chipped teeth is a dental crown.

 Some of the common reasons for traumatic dental injuries (TDI) include blows caused by objects or due to falls, sports injuries, physical leisure activities, and automobile accidents.
 Almost all cases involve the anterior teeth, most often the upper central incisors.

-Restorative Dental Procedures
+Restorative Dental Procedures for Kids

 There are numerous procedures that are categorized under restorative dentistry.
 Depending on your specific dental issues, you may need one or more restorative procedures.

-- Cavity Filling – Cavity filling is an option to replace the decayed portion of the teeth that have caused cavities to form.
-In the cavity filling procedure, the damaged part of the teeth is removed and filled with composite material.
+Cavity filling is an option to replace the decayed portion of the teeth that have caused cavities to form.
+In the cavity filling procedure, the damaged part of the tooth is removed and filled with composite material.

-- Crown – Crowns are mostly used over damaged, decayed, or cracked teeth.
-It’s basically a tooth cap that helps restore a tooth to its proper size, shape, aesthetic, and strength.
+Dental crowns are mostly used over damaged, decayed, or cracked teeth.
+It’s basically a tooth-shaped cap that helps restore a tooth structure to its proper size, shape, aesthetic, and strength.

-- Implant – Minor cracks and damage can be restored with the help of a crown but when the problem is severe, the dentist opts for a more advanced restorative solution, such as a dental implant.
+Minor cracks and damage can be restored with the help of a crown but when the problem is severe, the dentist opts for a more advanced restorative solution, such as a dental implant.

-- Bridge – A bridge is needed when a person has one or more missing teeth.
+A dental bridge is needed when a person has one or more missing teeth.
 A dental bridge has a crown on each end as with an artificial tooth or teeth connecting the crowns and filling the space.

 Tooth extraction is often the last option in restorative dentistry procedures.
 No artificial tooth can be as strong as natural teeth, that’s the reason most dentists leave the extraction option for an absolute last resort.

-Benefits of Restoring Your Dental Health
+Benefits of Restoring Your Childs Dental Health

 The reason people get restorative dental procedures is because of the many benefits they get when they walk out of the office.

 - Speak Clearer – Your vocal cord is not the only thing that plays an important role in your speaking ability, your teeth also have a lot to do.
-Restorative dentistry can help both children and adults speak clearer with confidence.
+Restorative treatment can help both children and adults speak clearer with confidence.

 - Prevent Further Dental Issues – “Prevention is better than cure.”
-Taking care of dental issues with the help of restorative dentistry is a great way to prevent any further dental problems that may arise in the future.
+Taking care of dental issues with the help of restorative treatments is a great way to prevent any further dental problems that may arise in the future.